Skip to main content

 An ultrasound of the heart, often called an echocardiogram, shows the heart walls, chambers and valves.2

-Depending on what your vet is trying to diagnose, they may recommend other imaging procedures, including:5
+Depending on what your vet is trying to diagnose, other imaging procedures may be recommended, including:5

 • X-ray.
 This is best for seeing major abnormalities, joint or bone injuries, dental issues or foreign objects.
 X-rays may require sedation and are limited to a 2D view.

-• CT scan.
+• Computed Tomography (CT) scan.
 This is best for examining bony and soft tissue structures in great detail.
-They are similar to X-rays but usually require anesthesia and offer a three-dimensional view.
+CT scans are similar to X-rays but usually require anesthesia and offer a three-dimensional view.

-• MRI.
+• Magnetic Resonance Imaging (MRI).
 This is best for diagnosing injuries in the organs, tissues and ligaments.
 An MRI might require general anesthesia.

 Whether your pup has swallowed a toy, is predisposed to certain diseases or may be pregnant, an ultrasound is a powerful, non-invasive diagnostic tool that can help your veterinarian better understand what's going on.
 If you notice anything abnormal about your dog's health or behavior, consult your veterinarian right away for an evaluation.